-We also continue to work with our suppliers to ensure that they meet our standards, act only on our instructions and under a legally binding contract.
+We also continue to work with our suppliers to ensure that they meet our standards, act only on our instructions, and are under a legally binding contract.

 All our service providers are under a duty of confidentiality and are obliged to implement appropriate technical and organisational measures to ensure the security of your data.

 What rights do you have in relation to the way we process your data?

 Under data protection law you have a number of rights.
 You can:

 obtain a copy of your data, with a description of processing ("subject access request")

 ask for us to restrict the processing of personal data (where contested or to prevent loss)